 Refinancing is when you take your current mortgage and get another loan to replace it.
 People refinance their mortgage to obtain a lower interest rate or monthly payment, get shorter or longer-term, among many other reasons.

 For example: Let’s say you have a mortgage loan with a $200,000 balance.
 You speak to a lender and find out you can get a lower interest rate by refinancing your home loan.
 You will apply for the new loan, and if approved, it will pay off the old loan.
 You’re left with a new mortgage with the same $200,000 balance with the lower rate.

-Minimum Requirements by Refinance Loan Type
+Requirements by Type of Refinance

 When Should You Refinance Your Home Loan?